Iran's Rouhani claims victory over unrest and blames foreigners

 Government spokesman Ali Rabiei said a plot to bomb Iran’s major gas production installations in Assalouyeh on the Gulf had been thwarted, blaming it on protesters, the semi-official news agency Mehr reported.

+Iran’s mission to the United Nations called Amnesty’s report “baseless allegations and fabricated figures”.

 Amnesty International said at least 106 protesters in 21 cities had been killed, according to witness reports, verified videos and information from human rights activists.
-Iran’s mission to the United Nations called Amnesty’s report “baseless allegations and fabricated figures”.

-Iran has restricted access to the internet, making it nearly impossible for protesters to post social media videos of demonstrations.
+Iran has curbed access to the internet, making it near impossible for protesters to post social media videos of rallies.

 About 1,000 protesters have been arrested, officials said.

-The U.N. human rights office said it had received reports that dozens of people had been killed.
-It urged authorities to rein in its use of force to disperse protests.

-Frustration has grown over a weakening currency and rising prices for bread, rice and other staples since the United States withdrew from Iran’s 2015 nuclear agreement and re-imposed sanctions.
+Frustration has grown over a weakening currency and rising prices for bread, rice and other staples since the United States withdrew from Iran’s 2015 nuclear agreement with world powers and reimposed sanctions.

 The government said the price rises were intended to raise around $2.55 billion a year for extra subsidies to 18 million families struggling on low incomes.